Roy Edward Campbell: Priesthood

 On May 26, 2007, Campbell was ordained to the priesthood for the Archdiocese of Washington by Cardinal Donald Wuerl.
 Former Cardinal Theodore McCarrick provided Campbell with an exemption for his age.
 After his 2007 ordination, the archdiocese assigned Campbell as parochial vicar at St. Augustine Catholic Church in Washington.

 In 2008, Campbell was appointed pastor of Assumption Parish in Washington, then moved in 2010 to serve as pastor of St. Joseph Parish in Largo, Maryland.

+Episcopal career

 Auxiliary Bishop of Washington

 Pope Francis appointed Campbell as an auxiliary bishop for the Archdiocese of Washington on March 8, 2017.
 On April 21, 2017, Campbell was consecrated as a bishop by Cardinal Wuerl at the Cathedral of St. Matthew the Apostle in Washington, with Bishops Martin Holley and Barry Knestout serving as co-consecrators.